GERARD HENDERSON’S MEDIA WATCH DOG – ISSUE NO. 216

 “I realise this makes me practically retarded, but until five minutes ago I thought Nancy was Gerard Henderson’s wife, not his dog.”

 - Byronbache via Twitter, Monday 7 February 2011

 “Gerard Henderson is big enough to take care of himself, but that doesn’t stop us worrying about him from time to time.
 Lately it’s Hendo’s tendency to self-harm that has us losing sleep.
 For example, peruse the correspondence he’s published in his latest Media Watch Dog blog… There’s a part of us that just wants to ask: “Hendo, are you OK?”

 - James Jeffrey’s “Strewth!” column, The Australian, 8 November 2010.

 “Media Watch Dog on Fridays…is a sort of popular read in the Crikey office”

 - Crikey’s Andrew Crook on ABC 2 News Breakfast, 24 September 2010.

-Until next time.
-In the meantime, keep morale high.
+Until next time, keep morale high.